 It wasn’t a complete, total recovery so I kept using vitamin B12 and doing things a therapist said would rebuild pathways in my brain.
 I saw the therapist through a state vocational rehabilitation program after I fell and hit my head on a brick floor, which caused a traumatic brain injury.
 I might not have believed the therapist, about recovery being possible, except that when my son was under a year old he found a door closed that had previously always been open.
 He had never been stopped from crawling forward by a door.
 So, when he crawled up to it he just kept crawling.
 He had no concept of “a door” or being blocked on a path he knew well.
 After bumping into the door, however, he didn’t try to crawl through one again.

-What I take from that memory of my son when he was little is the vastness of what we, as humans, have to learn.
-It helped me when I felt devastated at my loss of the ability to use words to bring that memory to mind.
+What I take from that memory is the vastness of what we have to learn.
+It helped me when I felt devastated by my loss of the ability to think clearly and use words.
 My ability with words is what made me who I am, it was how I recognized myself.
 But suddenly it had been taken.
 The words I needed no longer came to mind.
 So much of what I said was clumsy.
 I had to keep reminding myself that my little son had to learn everything and though it took years, he did.
 Not “everything” of course, but you get my drift.

 Today, it is as if sunshine has broken through the clouds that had thrown my brain and thinking into darkness.
-For me, the sun is a good illustration for vitamin B12, and the exercises I keep doing are the solar panels, as it were, that receive the sunshine and transform it into effective energy.
+For me, the sun is a good illustration for vitamin B12.
+The exercises I keep doing are the solar panels, as it were, that receive the sunshine and transform it into effective energy.

 I had no idea I had brain damage